-Annual loan volume decreased 31% and increased 18% in fiscal years 2020 and 2019, respectively.
+Annual loan volume decreased 32% and decreased 31% in fiscal years 2021 and 2020, respectively.
 Absent significant increases in operating costs or material changes in the loan program, the Corporation anticipates continuing to meet loan demand with non-pledged loan payments for the next several years.
 When non-pledged loan payments are no longer sufficient, the Corporation anticipates issuing debt to meet loan demand.

-• Loan portfolio reports are available at acpe.alaska.gov/about us/Investor/Investor Relations.
+• Loan portfolio reports are available at acpe.alaska.gov/about_us/Investor/Investor Relations.